 Blinding is the next step - ensuring that all the trial participants don't know who is getting what treatment.
 Not always is this possible.

 According to Oh's Manual, poor allocation concealment can lead to a 40% exaggeration in treatment effect, and poor blinding to another 17%.

 Using the CICM past papers as a shadow curriculum one quickly notices that in the minds of the examiners there is something important about this topic, otherwise one assumes it would not appear in the CICM fellowship exam quite so many times.
 In Question 6 from the second paper of 2018 and in Question 19 from the first paper of 2016, the trainees were asked about allocation concealment, block randomisation, stratification and minimisation algorithms.
 In the SAQ from 2016 the candidates were asked to "explain the following terms", whereas in 2018 the college wanted them to "give the rationale for using" these techniques.
 Clearly, that wording is completely synonymous, because the college model answer to both questions was identical.
-Then, in Question 23 from the first paper of 2019, the college asked for advantages and disadvantages of cluster randomised trials.
-As is usual for such things, the pass rate was depressingly low.
+Then, in Question 23 from the first paper of 2019, the college asked for advantages and disadvantages of cluster randomised trials, and in Question 3 from the second paper of 2022, they also wanted to know about covariate adaptive randomisation.
+For the most, the pass rate was depressingly low.